Low Income / Community Writing

 Here are a few examples of projects which have inspired me:

-Booktown Writers have recently applied for funding to support this work.
-In the meantime, my contribution takes the form of spending a couple of days with the group every two months – which I’m happily providing in return for travel expenses, accommodation, forest walks, visits to harbourside pubs and the sheer pleasure of it!
+Initially my contribution took the form of spending a couple of days with the group every two months – which I happily provided in return for travel expenses, accommodation with members of the group, forest walks, visits to harbourside pubs and the sheer pleasure of it!
+Once the project was established, the group successfully applied to DG Unlimited, the Dumfries and Galloway Regional Arts Fund , for funding to pay me a small fee.